 to a pinkish colored egg.

 Orpington - The Jubilee Orpington is UK import.
 We have mostly mahogany based birds, but also have diamond jubilee as well.
-2015 pricing will be based on the current market since they are still relatively new to the US.
+None of our stock are directly out of Greenfire Farms to ensure genetic diversity.
 Orpingtons lay a light brown

 Wheaten Ameraucana - True ameraucana, not hatchery/feed